 How much traffic can my WooCommerce hosting handle?

 Again, this depends on your hosting service.
-10Web, for instance, and other managed hostings provide you with high scalability and ensure your site’s excellent performance, while in the case of shared hosting the only thing you can be sure of is that if your website’s traffic grows, your page will not handle it.
+10Web’s Automated WordPress Platform, for instance, and other managed hosting providers mentioned in this article offer high scalability and ensure your site’s excellent performance, while in the case of shared hosting the only thing you can be sure of is that if your website’s traffic grows, your page will not handle it.

 Is WooCommerce a good option for an online store ?